 First, you need to understand the current behavioural organisational and financial patterns of the company and how these are formed over time.
 This can be done by using cybernetics, assessment of the properties of complex adaptive systems and collecting time-stamped data, already available in organisations, about the variables that drive and modulate the dynamics of a system.
 Examples of data that will be used are board and directors related data, cashflow statements, time stamped project data, policies and procedures, market research data , emails and employee surveys.
 In order not to cause too much disruption to the business different data collection and measurement techniques are used depending on the availability and quality of the data.
 (The model can also run on public data only but this will reduce the level of assurance).
 Once that data is collected, it is converted into an algorithm so the model can decide on the viability level.

-Assessment of potentials that drive sustainability
+Assessment of potentials that drive purpose and viability

 The outcome of the model classifies the behavioral patterns of a company into one of the following categories: Positive stressed, Viable, Negative Stressed, and Distressed.
 The classification of the behavioral patterns can serve to stress test the investor or board members’ view of the sustainable growth potential of the company or price risk.
 Furthermore, it provides a quantitative estimate as to whether the organizational system, including its management team, is capable of starting transformative change, innovation or successfully execute a sustainable long term growth strategy.